Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

-We can prove a similar theorem for strongly certain functional dependencies.
-In this case however, we have to add a pre-processing step to compute co-prime elements of the attribute lattice $\Lt_A$, for any $A \in \U$.
+We prove a similar theorem for strongly certain functional dependencies.
+However, in this case, we have to add a pre-processing step to compute co-prime elements of the attribute lattice $\Lt_A$, for any $A \in \U$.

 \begin{theorem} \csmc{SCFD} can be solved in polynomial time. \end{theorem}